bummings/C867/scratchpad.md

    - Compile and run your code to ensure all functions work as expected.
    - Test each function individually and verify output.

-7. **Final Checks**
-   - Implement the destructor in `roster.cpp`.
-   - Review and clean up code.
-   - Ensure professionalism in your submission.

-Please proceed with any specific questions or parts of the project you need help with.